franBec/pollitoDev/content/en/blog/2024-10-02-pollitos-opinion-on-spring-boot-development-2.md

 Consistency just flew out of the window there, and is annoying as f\*ck (and don't get me started with errors inside 200OK).

 We don't want to be that kind of guy.
-We are gonna do proper error handling with [@RestControllerAdvice](https://www.bezkoder.com/spring-boot-restcontrolleradvice/) and [ProblemDetail](https://dev.to/noelopez/spring-rest-exception-handling-problem-details-2hkj), so all our errors at least they look the same.
+We are going to do proper error handling with [@RestControllerAdvice](https://www.bezkoder.com/spring-boot-restcontrolleradvice/) and [ProblemDetail](https://dev.to/noelopez/spring-rest-exception-handling-problem-details-2hkj), so all our errors at least they look the same.

 _controller/advice/GlobalControllerAdvice.java_